vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

     ```kotlin
     /**
-     * Reads the information contained in a personal document.     *
+     * Reads the information contained in a personal document.
      *
-     * @param context Context
+     * @param activity [Activity] that will launch the face capture feature
      * @param params [DocumentReaderParameters] with some configurations for the document reader feature.
-     * @param resultLauncher [ActivityResultLauncher<Intent>] fragment or activity that will handle the results.
+     * @param onReadDocumentCompletion [OnReadDocumentCompletion] callback to handle Success and Error scenarios
      */
     fun readDocument(
-        context: Context,
+        activity: Activity,
         params: DocumentReaderParameters,
-        resultLauncher: ActivityResultLauncher<Intent>
+        onReadDocumentCompletion: OnReadDocumentCompletion,
     )
     ```